Witnesses to the resurrection. 17:1-11a

 v4-5.
 The cross looms large and so Christ's mission is all but complete, and this with the consequent glorification of God.
 So, Jesus restates his request that his own glorification be properly completed in his death, resurrection and ascension.
 Then, enthroned beside the Father, Jesus will again be clothed with the divine splendor that was his from the beginning of time.

 v6.
-Jesus now prays for his disciples, those who will share his glory in the age to come.
-Referring to God's special group of people, the children of God, Jesus, in typical fashion, defers to the Father, noting that they are the Father's possession, although now he is responsible for them, a responsibility given him by the Father.
-This people is formed by those who have responded in faith to ("obeyed") the gospel ("word" / message) proclaimed by Jesus.
+Jesus now prays for his followers gathered in the upper room, those who will share his glory in the age to come.
+Jesus, in typical fashion, defers to the Father, noting that they are the Father's possession, although now he is responsible for them, a responsibility given him by the Father.
+This little band of followers responded in faith to ("obeyed") the gospel ("word" / message) proclaimed by Jesus.

 v7-8.
 Jesus goes on to explain, in a little more detail, what he means by "they have obeyed your word."
-God's people are those who have recognized that Jesus' mission is divine and have put their faith in his actions and words on their behalf.
+Jesus' disciples recognized that his mission is divine and have put their faith in his actions and words on their behalf.

 v9-10.
-Jesus now explains why he is praying for his disciples and not the for the rest of humanity.
-The disciples are members of God's special group of people, his redeemed community of believers - they belong to God.
+Jesus now explains why he is praying for them and not the for the rest of humanity.
+This little band of disciples are members of God's special group of people, his redeemed community of believers - they belong to God.
 As the children of God they are rightly the focus of God's concern.

 v11a.
 Jesus also prays for his disciples because they are to take over where he left off.
 Jesus will soon be with the Father, but the community of believers will remain in the world to proclaim the way of salvation.
 Since Jesus will no longer with them to guide and strengthen them, he prays for them.